COLOUR YOUR HAIR

 Before we start:

-We need to pre-cut and fold the aluminum foils, we can use 4×5 pieces, or larger, depending on the length of the hair.
+We need to pre-cut and fold the aluminium foils, we can use 4×5 pieces, or larger, depending on the length of the hair.

 We must study the haircut and style according to the dimensional effects desired.